idaholab/LIGGGHTS-INL/README.md

 ## Tutorials for Granular Material Flow Characterization

-We are in the process of releasing a series of simulation test cases for beginners to use DEM simulation as a numerical tool for granular material flow characterization.
-The tutorial examples can be found here: [LIGGGHTS-INL tutorials](/examples/LIGGGHTS/INL_tutorials)
+We are in the process of releasing tutorials for beginners to use DEM simulation as a numerical tool for granular material flow characterization.
+Examples can be found here: [LIGGGHTS-INL tutorials](/examples/LIGGGHTS/INL_tutorials)

 ## LIGGGHTS-INL Documentation